ubarsc/pylidar/README.md

 # PyLidar #

-PyLidar depends on Python, RIOS, GDAL and h5py.
+PyLidar depends on Python, RIOS, GDAL, Numba and h5py.

 For full documentation see [pylidar.org](http://pylidar.org/).